RalfBarkow/lepiter-dh/README.md

 Lepidus=glamorous, Iter=journey, dh=digital humanities

+## Lecture Notes and Syllabus
-This will be the lecture notes for a planned course on the foundations of the Digital Humanities.
+This will be the lecture notes and syllabus for a planned course on the foundations of the Digital Humanities.
 More precisely, it is a knowledge base – based on an engine called Glamorous Toolkit.

 ## Download the engine